 There is considerable precedent for regulation only to the extent that activities are carried on by persons "in the business of" that activity.
 For example, the adviser requirement is not triggered each time a person gives advice on investing in, buying or selling a security.
 Instead, the person must be "engaging in, or holding himself, herself or itself out as engaging in, the business of advising others as to the investing in or buying or selling of securities".
 Consequently, there has been little reason for exemptions to the adviser registration requirement; the number of exemptions from the adviser registration requirement is, in fact, quite limited.
-Similarly, the definition of "market intermediary", which is the underpinning of the universal registration regime in Ontario, is based on the concept of being "in the business of" trading in securities.
+Similarly, the definition of "market intermediary", 112 which is the underpinning of the universal registration regime in Ontario, is based on the concept of being "in the business of" trading in securities.
 Thus, currently in Ontario both advisers and market intermediaries only need to register if they are "in the business".

 The Committee considered the registration requirements in other provinces of Canada.
 Each province, other than Quebec, has a registration model for dealers similar to that in Ontario, whereby the trade registration requirement is based on trade activities rather than being in the business of trading.
 In Quebec, section 148 of the Quebec Act reads "no dealer or adviser may carry on business unless he or she is registered as such with the Commission".
+113

 The Committee also considered on a comparative basis the registration requirements in the United States, Australia, Hong Kong and the United Kingdom.
 In the United States, Australia and Hong Kong, the requirement to be registered as a dealer is triggered based on a person or organization being "in the business of" either effecting transactions or buying and selling securities (United States) or dealing in securities (Australia and Hong Kong).
 In addition, these three jurisdictions have separate registration requirements for advisers.
-Similarly, the require-
+114 Similarly, the require-

 - 111 See comment letter of Osler, Hoskin & Harcourt LLP. - 112 Section 204 of the Regulation. - 113 Quebec Securities Act, R.S.Q., c.V-1.1, s.
-148. - 114 Proposed amendments to Australian legislation will, however, move to a model of one registration requirement regardless of whether the activity is dealing or advising.
+148.